Kaidan: Background of the romanized translation

 The word was popularised in English by Lafcadio Hearn in his book Kwaidan: Stories and Studies of Strange Things.
 The spelling kwaidan is a romanization based on an archaic spelling of the word in kana - Hearn used it since the stories in the book were equally archaic.
-The revised Hepburn romanization system is spelled kaidan.
+The revised Hepburn romanization system is spelled hepburn.

 When film director Masaki Kobayashi made his anthology film Kwaidan (1964) from Hearn's translated tales, the old spelling was used in the English title.

 Plot elements

 Originally based on didactic Buddhist tales, kaidan often involve elements of karma, and especially ghostly vengeance for misdeeds.
 Japanese vengeful ghosts (Onryō) are far more powerful after death than they were in life, and are often people who were particularly powerless in life, such as women and servants.

 This vengeance is usually specifically targeted against the tormentor, but can sometimes be a general hatred toward all living humans.
 This untargeted wrath can be seen in Furisode, a story in Hearn's book In Ghostly Japan about a cursed kimono that kills everyone who wears it.
 This motif is repeated in the film Ring with a videotape that kills all who watch it, and the film franchise Ju-on with a house that kills all who enter it.

 Kaidan also frequently involve water as a ghostly element.
 In Japanese religion, water is a pathway to the underworld as can be seen in the festival of Obon.